 Men of the Bible Series - Samuel (I Samuel 9:6; 25:1)

 Samuel is first called a “man of God.”
 He is described as honorable.
 Everything he said came to pass.
-He also is called a Seer, which means one who ‘perceived’ or ‘saw’ spiritually.
-It came to be another name for a prophet which Samuel came more commonly to be called.
+He also was called a Seer, which means one who ‘perceived’ or ‘saw’ spiritually.
+It came to be another name for a prophet, which Samuel came more commonly to be called.
 Samuel served God his entire life and it began from the time he was a child.
-God honored the life and legacy of Samuel he was honored and respected throughout his life (I Samuel 9:6; 25:1).
+God honored the life and legacy of Samuel.
+He was honored and respected throughout his life (I Samuel 9:6; 25:1).

 Samuel was wise and godly and maintained a close and personal walk with the Lord.
 As a child, Samuel served the Lord (I Samuel 3:21).
-While in his mother’s (Hannah) womb Samuel was dedicated to the Lord.
+While in his mother’s (Hannah) womb, Samuel was dedicated to the Lord.
 As soon as she weened him, she brought him to the Temple to Eli (I Samuel 1:27-28).
 The name Samuel means “asked of God”.
-Hannah knew that he was a gift and a responsibility from God.
-God used him in a special way because He honored Hannah’s faith and commitment.
-As a young child, Samuel heard God’s calling on his life and answered Him when he was a young child.
+Hannah knew that Samuel was a gift and a responsibility from God.
+God used Samuel in a special way because He honored Hannah’s faith and commitment.
+As a young child, Samuel heard God’s calling on his life and answered Him.
 Three times the Scriptures reveal that he ministered being a child (I Samuel 2:11, 18: 3:1).
 The word minister means to serve; to attend as a servant.
 When you walk in wisdom, you are bringing honor to your parents and placing yourself in position to receive God’s blessings.
 Samuel was dedicated to the Lord as a child by his God-fearing mother.
 While the world is fascinated by achievements and records of men, God is interested in the character of a person.

 1.Samuel was a Man of Prayer.